Lab members

 Undergraduate student

-Olivia is current sophomore at UM studying health science with minors in biology and mathematics.
-She is extremely passionate about conserving and protecting the world’s oceans and coastal areas, and am excited to gain more experience in the conservation science field learning at the Bio Scales lab.
-She currently assists with Florida biodiversity and archipelago biodiversity projects in the lab.
+Olivia is a sophomore at UM majoring in health science, with minors in biology and mathematics.
+She is passionate about conserving and protecting oceans and coastal ecosystems and is eager to gain further experience in conservation science.
+In the lab, she contributes to projects on Florida and archipelago biodiversity.

 Mallory Sims